Summary

 Relationship Strain

 Physical disabilities can affect relationships, both personal and professional.
 Partners, family, or colleagues may struggle with the changed dynamics.
-Open communication and support are vital to maintaining healthy relationships.
+Open communication and support are essential to maintaining healthy relationships.

 Employment and Financial Considerations